Abss0x7tbh/bass/README.md

 # bass

-**bass** aim's at maximizing your resolver count wherever it can by combining different valid dns servers from the targets DNS Providers & adding them to your `public.txt` thereby allowing you to use the maximum number of resolvers obtainable for your target.
+**bass** aim's at maximizing your resolver count wherever it can by combining different valid dns servers from the targets DNS Providers & adding them to your initial set of resolvers ( here located in `public.txt`), thereby allowing you to use the maximum number of resolvers obtainable for your target.
 This is more of a `best-case-scenario` per target.

 More the resolvers , lesser the traffic to each resolver when using tools like massdns that perform concurrent lookups using internal hash table.
 So easier to scale your target list.